JohannesGezachew/JSON-to-VCF-Converter/README.md

 ### Error Handling
 - The script handles `UnicodeDecodeError` when reading the JSON file and `IOError` when writing to the VCF file.
 - It also checks if the JSON file exists and if the JSON data is not empty or incorrectly formatted.

+## Converting Telegram JSON
+- You can use this script to convert your Telegram contacts JSON file to VCF format.
+Export your Telegram contacts to a JSON file and follow the usage instructions to convert it to a VCF file.

 ## Notes
 - Ensure your JSON file is properly formatted and contains the required fields: `first_name`, `last_name`, `phone_number`, and `date` (optional).